 Emotional Health and wellbeing

-After the uncertainty of 2020 and the Covid-19 pandemic, it became clear that emotional health, wellbeing and social skills for children needed be a priority for the children in our school.
-We recognise the importance of this work and, as such, have invested in targeted interventions to support children through their school life and beyond.
+Our vision asks us all to 'do everything in love'.
+For this reason Windmill is a school that prioritise social, emotional and mental health (SEMH).
+We ensure that all staff are trained and understand the factors which can impact on, and positively influence, the SEMH needs of our pupils.
+We have invested in targeted interventions to support children through their school life and beyond.
 These include Thrive, ELSA (Emotional Literacy support) and Drawing and Talking.
 We are lucky enough to have dedicated members of staff who who are highly skilled at delivering this work in our school.
-Miss Gall (Pastoral Support) and Ms Fisher (Safeguarding Support Officer) are Youth Mental Health First Aiders along with Mrs Rushton (Pastoral Support) who is the Mental Health First Aider for adults.
+Mrs Gall (Thrive/ELSA/Pastoral Support) and Ms Fisher (Safeguarding Support Officer) are Youth Mental Health First Aiders along with Mrs Rushton (Thrive/ELSA/Pastoral Support) who is the Mental Health First Aider for adults.
 Referrals for emotional support can come from any school staff.
 If you feel that your child needs extra support in any of these areas please speak to your child's class teacher.

-In Summer 2021, our old caretaker bungalow was renovated to provide dedicated space for children to access mental health and wellbeing interventions.
+The Ark provides a dedicated space for children to access mental health and wellbeing interventions.
 It is a warm, inviting, safe place where children feel comfortable to share their thoughts, feelings and emotions.
-There are two Thrive rooms where children are able to engage in expressive arts, sensory experiences and mindfulness along with a kitchen that is used for baking and cooking.
-There is also an extra learning space which is used for nurture groups, intervention sessions for Maths and English, and our Windmill Communi-tea mornings.
+In the Ark, Children are able to engage in expressive arts, therapeutic play, sensory experiences and mindfulness and can also use the Bungalow Kitchen for baking and cooking.

 "I feel calm when I am in The Bungalow.
 It is peaceful and you get to talk about how you feel which is nice.
 You get to have quiet time when you feel upset"

 Mrs Rushton and Miss Gall became our first Thrive Practitioners in September 2021.